DengYuelin/object_detection_profiling/readme.md

 > 3. Insert more timers inside the source code to identify the source of jitter during each step YOLO inference.
 > 4. Try running the same task using a smaller model (network/yolov5n_mario.onnx), observe and report the differences.
 > 5. Observe line 87 in the C++ code: `float \*classes_scores = data + 5;`, or python TODO:.
 Explain why the `+ 5` is there.
+> 6. Try running the detection code with the highest priority and least niceness.
+Put your process into the background with an `&` (e.g. `./yolo_detection &`).
+Now you free up the foreground terminal to execute other tasks.
+Try running `cyclictest` in the foreground as you have done earlier, but *use a default priority (20) and niceness (0)*.
+Does your `cyclictest` execute as expected?
+Change the priority and niceness settings of `cyclictest` and report what you find.
+> 7. Report any *physical anomalies* you observe on the Raspberry Pi when running the detection code with the highest priority and least niceness.
+Try to interpret why based on [the electrical schematics](https://datasheets.raspberrypi.com/rpi4/raspberry-pi-4-reduced-schematics.pdf) and forum discussions (Hint: it is related to how the OS services the GPIO pins).

 **HINT:**